 Children who are identified with additional needs are nurtured in order that they make good academic, social and emotional progress in school.

 Those pupils who are identified as having additional needs, will have an Special Educational Needs and Disability Support Plan with termly or half - termly targets on.
-These are sent home to parents and class teachers work towards these targets in school, with the help of support staff and sometimes, professionals from outside agencies.
+These are sent home to parents/carers.
+Class teachers work towards these targets in school, with the help of support staff and sometimes, professionals from outside agencies.

 Children are given additional 1:1 or small group support in class.
-We always encourage parents to support pupils at home.
+We always encourage parents/carers to support pupils at home.
 You support is always appreciated.

 We have many professionals who support us.
 They are: